Feed The Facts – An Eating Disorder Awareness Curriculum

 Everyone knows someone with an eating disorder.
 Eating disorders flourish in secrecy and shame.
 MOEDA is committed to breaking the silence and through education we can de-stigmatize the disease and educate people about eating disorders.
 Our goal is to create the understanding that eating disorders are serious, complex diseases that require treatment.
 By doing so, we can prevent the all-to-common chronicity that occurs when this disease remains hidden and untreated.

 This program sparks a change in thinking and behaviors.
 MOEDA believes it is important to drive early interventions which are a proven result in early diagnosis and recovery.
 Research proves early intervention and prevention education is effective and even saves lives.

-Feed The Facts – For Students
+Feed The Facts – For Students Grades 6 and Up

 Missouri Eating Disorders Association (MOEDA) is offering the “Feed The Facts - An Eating Disorder Awareness Curriculum” for Students — This program educates middle and high school students about eating disorders.
 Eating disorders are serious, complex illnesses that primarily affect middle and high-school age girls and boys are the fastest growing population.